nnethercote/perf-book/src/profiling.md

 ## Profilers

 There are many different profilers available, each with their strengths and weaknesses.
-The following is an incomplete list of profilers that have been used successfully on Rust programs.
+The following profilers have been used successfully on Rust programs.
 - [perf] is a general-purpose profiler that uses hardware performance counters.
   [Hotspot] and [Firefox Profiler] are good for viewing data recorded by perf.
+  It works on Linux.
 - [Cachegrind] & [Callgrind] give global, per-function, and per-source-line instruction counts and simulated cache and branch prediction data.
+They work on Linux and some other Unixes.
-- [DHAT] is good for finding which parts of the code are causing a lot of allocations, and for giving insight into peak memory usage. [heaptrack] is another heap profiling tool.
+- [DHAT] is good for finding which parts of the code are causing a lot of allocations, and for giving insight into peak memory usage.
+It works on Linux and some other Unixes.
+- [heaptrack] is another heap profiling tool.
+It works on Linux.
 - [`counts`] supports ad hoc profiling, which combines the use of `eprintln!` statement with frequency-based post-processing, which is good for getting domain-specific insights into parts of your code.
+It works on all platforms.
-- [Coz] performs *causal profiling* to measure optimization potential.
-It has Rust support via [coz-rs].
+- [Coz] performs *causal profiling* to measure optimization potential, and has Rust support via [coz-rs].
+It works on Linux.
 - [flamegraph] is a Cargo command that uses `perf`/`DTrace` to profile your code and then displays the results in a flame graph.
+It works on Linux and all platforms that support DTrace (macOS, FreeBSD, NetBSD, and possibly Windows).

 [perf]: https://perf.wiki.kernel.org/index.php/Main_Page
 [Hotspot]: https://github.com/KDAB/hotspot